 If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
 While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.

 Option 1: You can pay by check

-You may decide to pay your Part D late enrollment penalty directly to our plan with a check.
-If you wish to pay by check, you will receive a bill for payment of your Part D late enrollment penalty.
+You can pay your Part D late enrollment penalty directly to our plan with a check or money order.
+If you choose this option, you will receive a monthly bill.